Federal impeachment trial in the United States: House impeachment managers

 The United States House of Representatives appoints impeachment managers, a committee of members of the House who, together, act as the prosecutors in the impeachment trial.

-While they are always approved by House vote, how the initial decision of who serves as a managers is arrived at has differed between impeachments.
+While they are always approved by House vote, how the initial decision of who serves as a manager is arrived at has differed between impeachments.
 In some impeachments, the House managers have been chosen upon the recommendation of the Chairman of the House Committee on the Judiciary.
 Another way that has been used is by having the whole house decide by balloting who should serve.
-In some other impeachment, the speaker of the House has chosen the slate of impeachment managers that were thereafter approved by House vote.
+In some other impeachments, the speaker of the House has chose the slate of impeachment managers and the House cast a vote approving the speakers' selections.

 Legal counsel

 Outside legal counsel can also be hired to provide advice to the impeachment managers.
 This was the case, for instance, in both the first and second impeachment trials of Donald Trump.